 On top of all that, you need to be making sure you haven’t got too much text in the image and that the advert size is actually the right fit for Facebook.
 Confusing times, call for informative guides, so here’s our explanation on Facebook advert sizes so you can sleep easy at night…

 Why Facebook Advertising?

 Digital marketing is set to dominate 54% of the market in 2020, so if you haven’t incorporated an online aspect into your marketing strategy, you’re simply going to get left behind.
-Facebook has one of the best social advertising platforms with an Ads Manager system built for efficiently.
+Facebook advertising is one of the best social advertising platforms with an Ads Manager system built for efficiency.
 It’s designed so that even beginners can advertise with ease and effectiveness.